zhonghan721/tp/docs/DeveloperGuide.md

 #### Feature Details

-1. The user will specify a `Delivery` through its `id`.
-The user must specify a `DeliveryStatus` to replace the current status of the selected delivery
+1. The user will specify a `Delivery` through its `ID`.
+The user must specify a `DeliveryStatus` to replace the current status of the selected delivery.
-2. If a number followed by a string representing a status is not specified, or is in the incorrect format, an `ParseException` will be thrown.
-3. If the command is parsed successfully, a new `DeliveryStatusCommand` is created, and executed
-4. If the user is not logged in during command execution, a `CommandException` will be thrown.
+1. If the user is not logged in during command execution, a `CommandException` will be thrown.
-5. The number provided is used to fetch the associated `Delivery` from `Model` if it exists.
-If the provided number does not match any of the IDs of the `Delivery` stored in `Model`, a `CommandException` is thrown.
+1. If the provided `ID` does not match any of the existing Delivery IDs, a `CommandException` will be thrown.
-6. If the command completes successfully, the selected `Delivery` will be replaced by an identical `Delivery` except for an updated `DeliveryStatus`.
+1. If the command completes successfully, the status of the `Delivery` with the specified Delivery ID will be updated to the new status.

-The following activity diagram illustrates the logic of updating the `DeliveryStatus` of a `Delivery`.
+The following activity diagram illustrates the logic of updating the `DeliveryStatus` of a `Delivery`:

 <puml src="diagrams/DeliveryStatusCommandActivityDiagram.puml" width="450" />

 The sequence of the `delivery status` command is as follows:

 1. The command `delivery status DELIVERY_ID STATUS` is entered by the user (e.g. `delivery status 1 completed`)
-2. `LogicManager` calls the `AddressBookParser#parseCommand()` with `delivery status DELIVERY_ID STATUS`
+1. `LogicManager` calls the `AddressBookParser#parseCommand` with `delivery status DELIVERY_ID STATUS` as input.
-3. `AddressBookParser` will parse the command, and creates a new instance of `DeliveryStatusCommandParser` calling `DeliveryStatusCommandParser#parse()` to parse the remaining input after the command word has been removed (i.e. the command arguments)
+1. `AddressBookParser` will parse the command, and creates a new instance of `DeliveryStatusCommandParser`, thereafter calling
+   `DeliveryStatusCommandParser#parse` to parse the command arguments.
-4. `DeliveryStatusCommandParser` will parse the arguments, and return a new instance of `DeliveryStatusCommand` with the parsed `DELIVERY_ID` and `STATUS` fields
+1. `DeliveryStatusCommandParser` will parse the arguments, and return a new instance of `DeliveryStatusCommand` which is in turn passed back to `AddressBookParser` then back to `LogicManager`.
-5. `LogicManager` calls `DeliveryStatusCommand#execute()`, first checking if the user is logged in by calling `Model#getUserLoginStatus()`
+1. `LogicManager` calls `DeliveryStatusCommand#execute` with the Model instance as input, which checks if the user is logged in by calling
+   `Model#getUserLoginStatus()`.
+1. Thereafter, the `DeliveryStatusCommand` instance fetches the `Delivery` with the specified `DELIVERY_ID` from `Model`, then calls it's own `DeliveryStatusCommand#createDeliveryWithNewStatus` method to create a new `Delivery` with the updated `DeliveryStatus`.
-6. It then attempts to fetch the `Delivery` with the specified `DELIVERY_ID`, and replaces that `Delivery` using `Model#setDelivery()` with a newly created `Delivery` with identical fields except for its status which is the updated `DeliveryStatus`
+1. It then replaces the existing `Delivery` with the same ID in the `Model` using `Model#setDelivery` with the newly created `Delivery` with identical fields except for its updated `DeliveryStatus`.
-7. It creates and returns a new `CommandResult` with the result of the execution
+1. Finally, `DeliveryStatusCommand` creates a new `CommandResult` instance with the result of the execution and returns it back to `LogicManager` which then returns it to the UI.

 The following sequence diagram illustrates the `delivery status` command sequence: